Mindinventory/jelly_anim/README.md

 * Overlap Jellies
 * Tween shapes and change colors
 * Set jelly viewport with custom size
-* Set custom redius of jelly
+* Set custom radius of jelly
 * Add custom style of jelly with the help of `paint` param of `JellyAnim` class
 ## Getting Started